Gustavo22Soaresh/Foundation/.github/ISSUE_TEMPLATE/-componentname---add--componentname--component-to-atlas.md

 ---
 name: "[ComponentName]: Add [ComponentName] component to Atlas"
-about: Describe this issue template's purpose here.
+about: 'Request a new design token '
-title: "[New Component]"
+title: "[ComponentName]: Add [ComponentName] component to Atlas"
 labels: Design, help wanted, New Component
 assignees: ''